-- 1) Select Configuration, then browse to Administration. - 2) Browse to Licenses > Engines depending on the type of licenses you have.
-All installed licenses appear in the right pane. - Right-click a Management Server POL-bound license and select Bind. - 4) Select the node and click Select.
+- Select .
+Administration. - Browse to Licenses > Engines depending on the type of licenses you have.
+All installed licenses appear in the right pane. - Right-click a Management Server POL-bound license and select Bind. - Select the node and click Select.

 The license is now bound to the selected Engine element.